 The amount of UV light reaching the earth's surface is increasing, especially in the northern latitudes.
 This increase is caused by depletion of the protective ozone layer high in the atmosphere.
 Ozone, a naturally occurring chemical, blocks much UV light from reaching the surface of the earth.
 Chemical reactions between ozone and chlorofluorocarbons (chemicals in refrigerants and spray can propellants) are depleting the amount of ozone in the protective ozone layer.

 The amount of UV light reaching the earth's surface also varies depending on other factors.
-UV light is more intense between 10 am and 3 pm, in the summer, and at high altitudes and low latitudes (such as at the equator).
+UV light is more intense between 10 AM and 4 PM, during the summer, and at high altitudes and low latitudes (such as at the equator).
 Glass, heavy clouds, smoke, and smog filter out much UV light, but UV rays may pass through light clouds, fog, and about 1 foot of clear water, potentially causing severe burns.

 The skin undergoes certain changes when exposed to UV light, to protect against damage.
 The epidermis (the skin's uppermost layer) thickens, blocking UV light.
-The melanocytes (pigment-producing skin cells) make increased amounts of melanin, which darkens the skin, resulting in a tan.
-Tanning provides some natural protection against future exposure to UV radiation because melanin absorbs the energy of UV light and helps prevent the light from damaging skin cells and penetrating deeper into the tissues but otherwise has no health benefits.
-Tanning for the sake of being tanned is hazardous to health (see Are Tans Healthy? ).
+The melanocytes (pigment-producing skin cells) make increased amounts of melanin, a brownish-colored pigment that darkens the skin, resulting in a tan.
+Tanning provides some natural protection against future exposure to UV radiation because melanin absorbs the energy of UV light and helps prevent the light from damaging skin cells and penetrating deeper into the tissues.
+Otherwise, tanning has no health benefits.
+Tanning for the sake of being tanned is hazardous to health (see Are Tans Healthy?
+Are Tans Healthy? ).

-Sensitivity to sunlight varies according to the amount of melanin in the skin.
+Sensitivity to sunlight varies according to the amount of melanin Overview of Skin Pigment Melanin is the pigment that produces the various shades and colors of human skin, hair, and eyes.
+Coloration (pigmentation) is determined by the amount of melanin in the skin.
+Without melanin... read more in the skin.
 Darker-skinned people have more melanin and therefore greater built-in protection against the sun's harmful effects.
 However, darker-skinned people are still vulnerable to sun damage and the long-term effects of exposure to UV light.

 The amount of melanin present in a person's skin depends on heredity as well as on the amount of recent sun exposure.
 Some people are able to produce large amounts of melanin in response to UV light, whereas others produce very little.
-People with blonde or red hair are especially susceptible to the short-term and long-term effects of UV radiation, because they are not able to produce enough melanin.
+People with blond or red hair are especially susceptible to the short-term and long-term effects of UV radiation, because they are not able to produce enough melanin.
 The melanin in their skin can also become distributed unevenly, resulting in freckling.
-People with vitiligo have patchy areas of skin that have no pigment.
-People with albinism have little or no melanin at all.
+People with vitiligo Vitiligo Vitiligo is a loss of melanocytes that causes patches of skin to turn white.
+Patches of whitened skin are present on various parts of the body.
+Doctors usually base the diagnosis on the appearance... read more have patchy areas of skin that have no pigment.
+People with albinism Albinism Albinism is a rare hereditary disorder in which little or none of the skin pigment melanin is formed.
+The skin, hair, and eyes, or sometimes just the eyes, are affected.
+Typically, the hair... read more have little or no melanin at all.

 Exposure to sunlight prematurely ages the skin.
 Damage to the skin caused by prolonged exposure to sunlight is known as photoaging.
 Exposure to UV light causes fine and coarse wrinkles, irregular pigmentation, large frecklelike spots called lentigines, a yellowish complexion, and a leathery, rough skin texture.
 Although fair-skinned people are most vulnerable, anyone's skin will change with enough exposure.

-The more sun exposure people have, the higher their risk of precancerous growths and skin cancers, including squamous cell carcinoma, basal cell carcinoma, and malignant melanoma.
+The more sun exposure people have, the higher their risk of precancerous growths and skin cancers Overview of Skin Cancer Skin cancer is the most common type of cancer.
+Skin cancer is most common among people who work or play sports outside and among sunbathers.
+Fair-skinned people are particularly susceptible... read more , including squamous cell carcinoma Squamous Cell Carcinoma Squamous cell carcinoma is cancer that begins in the squamous cells of the skin.
+Thick, scaly growths appear on the skin and do not heal.
+To diagnose the cancer, doctors do a biopsy.
+Treatment... read more , basal cell carcinoma Basal Cell Carcinoma Basal cell carcinoma, the most common skin cancer, originates in certain cells of the outer layer of the skin (epidermis).
+Usually, a small, shiny bump appears on the skin and enlarges slowly... read more , and malignant melanoma Melanoma Melanoma is a skin cancer that begins in the pigment-producing cells of the skin (melanocytes).
+Melanomas can begin on normal skin or in existing moles.
+They may be irregular, flat or raised... read more .
 Skin cancer is especially common among people who were extensively exposed to sunlight as children and adolescents and among those who are continuously exposed to the sun as part of their profession or recreational activities (such as athletes, farmers, ranchers, sailors, and frequent sunbathers).
 In addition, UV exposure in tanning salons increases the risk of skin cancer and skin damage.